 Aglianico

-Often referred to as the Barolo of the south, Aglianico is a powerful and noble red grape grown only in Campania and neighboring Basilicata.
+Often referred to as the Barolo of the south, Aglianico is a mighty and noble red grape grown only in Campania and neighboring Basilicata.
 Aglianico makes wines of intense berry flavors, acidity, and tannins.
-As with many big red wines, it pairs very well with red meats, stews, and rich cheese dishes.
+Like many big red wines, it pairs very well with red meats, stews, and decadent cheese dishes.

 In the Taurasi appellation, Aglianico must comprise 85-100% of the wine.
-Winemakers must also age the wine for 36-48 months before release.
-This helps further refine the tannins and develop more flavors.
-For top Aglianico wines from Taurasi, look no further than the historic Mastroberardino Winery.
+Winemakers must also age the wine for 36-48 months before release, which helps further refine the tannins and develop more flavors.
+Look no further than the historic Mastroberardino Winery for top Aglianico wines from Taurasi.

 Piedirosso

-Piedirosso grows in most areas of Campania including Campo Flegrei west of Naples.
+Piedirosso grows in most areas of Campania, including Campo Flegrei west of Naples.
 You can also find it on the Amalfi Coast and the islands of Capri and Ischia.
-While made as a single varietal wine, Piedirosso is the blending grape in Aglianico-based wines as well.
+While made as a single varietal wine, Piedirosso is the blending grape in Aglianico-based wines.
 Not widely exported, you can enjoy Piedirosso with Napoletana pizza directly in Campania.
 Look for premium Piedirosso wines from La Sibilla.

 Lacryma Christi

-Lacryma Christi, or the tears of Christ in English, refers to the wine blends originally made on the slopes of Mount Vesuvius.
-As a matter of fact, it’s said that Bacchus, the Greek God of wine, wept tears of joy after seeing the fertile paradise of Campania.
+Lacryma Christi, or the tears of Christ in English, refers to the wine blends initially made on the slopes of Mount Vesuvius.
+It’s said that Bacchus, the Greek God of wine, wept tears of joy after seeing the fertile paradise of Campania.
 However, winemaking Monks changed Bacchus to Christ when spreading the story.
-The DOC or appellation producing white and red Lacryma Christi wines today remains the Vesuvio DOC.
+Today, the DOC or appellation producing white and red Lacryma Christi wines remains the Vesuvio DOC.
 The Bianco is a blend of Coda di Volpe and Flanghina.
 The Rosso is a blend of Piedirosso and Aglianico.
-You too can taste the past with Lacryma Christi from Villa Dora.
+You, too, can taste the past with Lacryma Christi from Villa Dora.

 Native Wines of Ischia